 The Most Common Brain Myth

 Where did this idea come from?
 Is any of it based on scientific evidence?
 There certainly is evidence that patients with specific lesions to one side of the brain may show a different symptom profile from patients with comparable lesions to the other side.
 The brain is to some extent modular, in that different brain regions are assigned different roles.
-But the truth is, of course, much more complex.
+But the truth is much more complex.

 The Basis for Brain Studies